An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Baker Hughes Co.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how BKR stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Oilfield Services/Equipment industry.
+We show how BKR stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Oil and Gas Field Machinery and Equipment Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.